-Jack O'Keefe is in his second season with the Jaguars and was named head men's golf coach at Georgia Regents University on Monday, Dec.
+Jack O'Keefe enters his third season with the Jaguars and was named head men's golf coach at Georgia Regents University on Monday, Dec.
 2 during an 11:00 a.m., news conference at the J. Fleming Norvell Golf House.

 GRU Augusta Director of Athletics Clint Bryant introduced O'Keefe to a throng of campus and community supporters at the Jaguar Golf facility.
 With his appointment, O'Keefe became the sixth full-time head coach in the program's storied history.

 "Jack brings to the table exactly what we need at this time within our Men's Golf program," said Bryant.
 "His ability to lead, to teach, to mentor and to set a positive example of expectations for our young men is just what the doctor ordered.
 We look forward to his tenure as our head coach and to our return as one of the elite intercollegiate golf programs in the nation."